2023 Annual Report

 NET INCOME

-Operating expenses increased by 9% to Php68.245 Million.
-The Bank has seen rise in incurred expenses on travelling and fuel, compensation, and benefits particularly on the provision for retirement benefits, and utilities expenses and litigation expenses.
+Operating expenses increased by 5% to Php64.444 Million.
+The Bank has seen rise in incurred expenses on travelling and fuel, compensation and benefits, utilities expenses and litigation expenses.
 These expenses were necessary to accomplish all unperformed activities in previous years particularly litigations, marketing, etc.

 LENDING